ethirajsrinivasan/binaryscripts.github.io/_posts/python/2024-12-11-implementing-custom-exception-handling-patterns-in-python.md

 #### Using Context Managers for Exception Handling

-A clean approach to handling exceptions is using context managers with Python’s &#96;with&#96; statement.
+A clean approach to handling exceptions is using context managers with Python’s `with` statement.

 ```python
 import logging